 When you make beef jerky like this, the shelf life is several weeks… but not months like the beef jerky you buy at the store.
 This is because you are not packing in a bunch of preservatives.
 But… that also makes homemade beef jerky a bit healthier and more ‘organic,’ so that is actually kind of a selling point!

-But this only tells us how to make beef jerky… not how to make money with it!
+This only tells us how to make beef jerky… not how to make money with it!

-So let’s talk about that next!
+Let’s talk about that next!

 How Much Money Could You Earn Selling Beef Jerky?